Kieran881/ORBS7030_Analyzer/README.md

 ## MVP Implementation Status

-### Fully Implemented and Tested
+### Fully Implemented and Tested ✔️
-- **Complete file upload pipeline** with validation and security
-- **AI chat interface** with OpenRouter GPT-4o integration
-- **Multi-format notebook parsing** (JSON/XML compatibility)
-- **Responsive web interface** with modern UX patterns
-- **Conversation memory management** with persistent context
-- **File processing workflows** with automatic cleanup
-- **Error handling and user feedback** for all operations
-- **Academic-focused system prompts** for grading consistency

 *This application represents a complete, deployable solution for academic notebook grading with AI assistance.
-All core functionality has been implemented and tested for university environments.*
+All core functionality has been implemented and testeds.*